wp-plugins/gratisfaction-all-in-one-loyalty-contests-referral-program-for-woocommerce/readme.txt

 == Installation ==
-1. Upload "grconnect" to the "/wp-content/plugins/" directory.
+1. Upload "gratisfaction-all-in-one-loyalty-contests-referral-program-for-woocommerce" to the "/wp-content/plugins/" directory.
 1. Activate the plugin through the "Plugins" menu in WordPress.